What is the NCE?

 How much time do I have to complete the exam?

-You will have 4 hours to complete the exam (this is true whether you are taking the exam for national certification or state credentialing).
+You will have 3 hours and 45 minutes to complete the exam (this is true whether you are taking the exam for national certification or state credentialing).

 When should I begin to review the practice exams in the study materials?

 You should review the practice exams throughout the study process, from the beginning stages until just before the actual exam.
 The practice exams will help you identify your strengths and weaknesses, refine your understanding of the topics, and enhance your test-taking skills.
 We strongly encourage participants to study all of the questions in the practice exams multiple times because they are the most exam-specific information in the study materials.